Responsible Reporting on LGBTQ Students

 Beyond ‘Bathroom Bills’

 Jackson-Dean and Sifuentes also took schools to task for not hiring more LGBTQ teachers and other staff, saying this population remains vastly underrepresented in the nation’s schools due to what they see as historical and ongoing discrimination in hiring.
-While a growing number of districts are adopting policies that prohibit discrimination on the basis of sexual orientation, Pasco County and many others haven’t, they said.
+While a growing number of districts had adopting policies that prohibit discrimination on the basis of sexual orientation, Pasco County and many others had not, they said.

 President Donald Trump has sought to reverse some Obama administration actions when it comes to LGBTQ protections, as the NPR story by Selena Simmons-Duffin explains.
 One prime example is federal guidance to schools for transgender students issued in 2016, at the tail end of the Obama administration.
 The Obama guidance “required schools to protect transgender students from harassment, accommodate their preferred names and pronouns, and give them access to the locker rooms and bathrooms of their choice,” the NPR story notes.

 Weeks after President Trump took office, his administration repealed the guidance.
 U.S. Secretary of Education Betsy DeVos explained the repeal by saying “this is a decision best solved at the local level.”
 That said, NPR and others reported at the time that DeVos privately had opposed the decision.

 One of the most visible debates in LGBTQ protections stemmed from “bathroom bills” in states, including North Carolina, Texas, South Dakota and South Carolina.
 The bills sought to require transgender people to use the bathroom that corresponded with the gender on their birth certificate.
 Supporters said the bills protected women from predators who would use the law enter bathrooms and sexually assault them, while opponents said transgender people faced harassment when they used a bathroom that contradicted their gender identity.